-I experimented quite a bit with this apparatus over the course of a fortnight and I’ve got to say I think this thing is fantastic.
+This apparatus was experimented with quite a bit over the course of a fortnight and after putting it through it’s paces, one thing is for sure – this thing is fantastic.

 Simply pack it and light it up like a blunt or marijuana cigarette and push the mouthpiece up towards the plant material to bring the ash and cherry to the surface.

-The first time I filled it full up with some mixed bottom of the bag shake.
+First time around the blunt was filled up full with some mixed bottom of the bag shake.

-It was the first time using it and unfortunately it wasn’t stuffed as tight as it should have been so while lighting the blunt, a piece of plant material made its way into my mouth.
+Being the first time using it, unfortunately it wasn’t stuffed as tight as it should have been so while lighting the blunt, a piece of plant material made its way into my mouth.

 This was quickly solved by pushing the mouthpiece up towards the bud just a little to pack it in a bit.
 What happens is the mouthpiece pushes the plant matter and compresses it just a bit before it starts to push it out of the tube.
 This ensures that it’s now tight enough to puff without getting a mouthful of gunk.

 Just don’t get overzealous because it’s very easy to pack too tight and then have a hard time getting a good haul.